-Hackers use COVID-19 to gain money
+Hackers use COVID-19 to steal money

 With the spread of novel Covid-19 across the globe, threat actors are ramping up their efforts by leveraging public fear and frenzy to gain financial benefits with the help of phishing and malware attacks.
 Many fake websites, disguised as sites dedicated to reporting the health and government news and updates related to Covid-19, were reported by domain security research groups.
 One website claiming to be associated with a reputed medical and health care agency provided a list of new cases containing corrupted links.
 When upon clicking on the links, users would be redirected to malicious websites that would automatically download and run the malicious executable file.
 The premise that encourages the attackers to believe in the success of their plan is the people’s psychology to make bad choices under the influence of panic and fear.
 Some approaches also consider and attempt to prey on the altruistic nature of some individuals, for instance, a phishing mail reported by ‘The Sydney Morning Herald’ requested bitcoin donations by disguising themselves as CDC volunteers.